lawleyjw/lawleyjw.github.io/under-construction/transcriptome.md

 fastqc --noextract -o fastqc/ RNA_1.fastq.gz fastqc --noextract -o fastqc/ RNA_2.fastq.gz
 ```
+The output desired is the HTML file that contains all the quality info

 For tutorials on how to interpret the FastQC outputs check https://www.bioinformatics.babraham.ac.uk/projects/fastqc/ and/or https://rtsf.natsci.msu.edu/genomics/tech-notes/fastqc-tutorial-and-faq.aspx

+### 2) Assembly with Trinity

+If paired-end reads were generated, they need to be assembled into contigs

 *Under construction*